artisticat1/arrows/README.md

 ### Navigating between arrows
 When the cursor is moved outside of the `{arrow-identifier}` syntax, the syntax will be rendered as a small circle ● for a tidier look.

-You can click on any arrow identifier ● to scroll to the next matching identifier.
+You can click on any arrow identifier ● to automatically scroll to the next matching identifier.
 This lets you quickly navigate between arrow start/end positions in a long document.

 ## Full arrow syntax
 Write